- Need gas-powered tree cutter?

 - Handles a variety of home and professional tasks from pruning to cutting.

-- Efficient and low maintenance design.
+- Efficient and low-maintenance design.

 - Anti-vibration system.